Avineesh28/Crowd_Control_Monitor/README.md

-# Crowd_Control_Monitor
-With the rise in the number of Covid-19 cases over the world, social distancing has become an important safety measure.
-It is advised to stay at a distance of at least 6 feet from other people to reduce the spread of the virus.
-However, it is very difficult to maintain social distancing in public places like malls and stores due to the large crowd present in an enclosed area.
-Manually separating people or counting the number of visitors is tedious and very inefficient.
-Hence, there is a need to fulfill the above role without engaging manpower in it.
-The primary aim of our project is to solve the above problem by counting people in a store or mall in real-time and alerting the authorities if the maximum limit is reached.
-We plan to tackle the above-mentioned problem using Computer Vision.
-The CCTV Camera feed will be retrieved in real-time and will be passed through our model.
-It will detect the number of people entering and leaving an area and the data will be stored..
-The camera feed can be directly retrieved from the CCTV cameras already installed in the stores.
-Hence, this solution has a negligible hardware cost.This project can be scaled for larger regions and areas too.
-The real-time stream can also be optimized for better performance using threading.
-Schedulers and timers also make the work of shopkeepers easy.
-This acts as a measure towards footfall analysis and in a way to tackle COVID-19..
+**Crowd Control Monitor**

+In response to the increasing number of Covid-19 cases globally, maintaining social distancing has emerged as a critical safety measure.
+The recommended minimum distance of 6 feet between individuals is challenging to enforce in crowded public places such as malls and stores.
+Traditional methods of manual crowd management or visitor counting are labor-intensive and inefficient.
+Addressing this challenge, our project aims to develop a solution using **Computer Vision technology** to automate crowd monitoring, enabling real-time counting of people in stores or malls.

+### Project Goals and Features:

+- **Real-Time Crowd Counting:** Utilizing CCTV camera feeds in real-time, our system employs *Computer Vision algorithms* to accurately count the number of people entering and leaving a designated area.

+- **Automated Alert System:** When the maximum allowed capacity is reached, the system automatically alerts the authorities, enabling timely intervention to maintain social distancing norms.

+- **Cost-Effective Solution:** Leveraging existing CCTV infrastructure in stores eliminates the need for substantial additional hardware investments, making the solution financially viable.

+- **Scalability:** The project design allows seamless scalability, enabling its application in larger regions and diverse public spaces beyond individual stores, contributing to community-wide safety efforts.

+- **Optimized Real-Time Stream:** Implementation of threading and optimization techniques ensures efficient processing of the real-time camera feed, enhancing system performance.

+- **User-Friendly Features:** Integrated schedulers and timers simplify management tasks for storekeepers, streamlining their responsibilities and enhancing operational efficiency.

+- **Footfall Analysis:** The collected data not only aids in social distancing enforcement but also provides valuable insights for footfall analysis, supporting business strategies and decision-making.

+By addressing the challenge of crowd management in public places, our project serves as a significant step towards mitigating the spread of Covid-19, ensuring public safety, and contributing to the overall well-being of communities.